 Now that a file with the most recent Google dorks exists, it can be fed into pagodo.py using the

--g switch to start collecting potentially vulnerable public applications. pagodo.py leverages the
+start collecting potentially vulnerable public applications. pagodo.py leverages the

 intitle:"ListMail Login" admin -demo

 -d switch can be used to specify a domain and functions as the Google search operator:

 Performing ~3800 search requests to Google as fast as possible will simply not work.
 Google will rightfully detect it

 as a bot and block your IP for a set period of time.
 In order to make the search queries appear more human, a couple of enhancements have been made.
 A pull request was made and accepted by the maintainer of the Python